Redemptions

 shares * lockedRate.
 The user is protected from adverse rate movement after they sign. - If slashing occurs, the payout is adjusted down so the loss is shared with non-exiting holders.
 This cannot be avoided by any participant, by design.

 If your integration needs a hard floor on the payout, check claimableRedeemRequest(requestId, controller) before calling the claim function and surface the value to the user.
-There is no on-chain revert for "payout below target" on the queued path.
+There is no on-chain revert for "payout below target".

 Because the rate is locked at request time, the user does not need to re-sign or re-quote between request and claim.
 The only variable is whether a slashing adjustment happens in between.